schleichardt/play-coffee-qunit/README.md

 # play-coffee-qunit
-A plugin to write QUnit tests with CoffeeScript and run tests in browser or in console.
+An experimental plugin to write QUnit tests with CoffeeScript and run tests in browser or in console.
 It is a spare time project.
 Use it a your own risk.
 Support can be dropped at any time and APIs may change.
 For now it is for play 2.0.4.

 ## Features
-* for play 2.0.4
+* for play 2.1
-* only one route to set
 * can be used with CoffeeScript or JavaScript
-* app test files only in test folder and not mixed in public or app folder
+* test files reside only in the "test" folder and are not bundled with tha application
 * use Scala template engine to write tests, so you can re use your tags
 * runs in console and in browser